Tan Sitong: Background

-National isolationism began in the early 19th century, corruption had grown beyond control, inherited from the previous Ming dynasty.
-The technological gap between China and western states had widen a lot, no longer was China the more technologically advanced polity.
-The widening technological gap was because imperialist and colonialist western states had exploited weaker states' resources for themselves while depriving these weaker states the resources.
-The disproportionate amount of resources that westerners can use to develop technologically is why between 1500 and the 20th century were they able to conquer the world.
+During the 19th century, the Qing dynasty faced a mounting series of crises.
+Chinese defeat in the First Opium War led to demoralizing foreign intervention, annexation and subjugation of China by Western powers, Russia, and Japan.

-The First Opium War between China and Britain resulted because British merchants wanted to sell opium in China instead of using silver to pay for goods they wish to buy in China, which ushered in a period of foreign invasion and colonization in China, at the time ruled by the Qing dynasty.
 During this time, Chinese intellectuals and officials sought ways to improve Chinese life and national prospects.

 In 1895, after a defeat by Japan in the First Sino-Japanese War, China was forced to sign the unequal Treaty of Shimonoseki, under which Taiwan was occupied and 250 million taels were paid to Japan.
 Astonished and indignant by the defeat, Tan realized the necessity of a thorough reformation in China, and he and his colleagues searched for new approaches to improve national standing.
 In 1896, he wrote the poem My Feelings (《有感》):